acryptos/docs.acryptos.com/products/v3-aclm-vaults/strategies.md

 LS tokens on L2 chains can experience volatility due to bridging costs and duration (up to 7 days to withdraw to L1), and when volatility causes liquidations, etc on L2s.

 LPs take on this volatility to earn fees.
-Our Vaults mitigate trading risk by widening positions on de-peg and maximize profits by tightening positions when on-peg.
+Our Vaults mitigate trading risks by widening positions on de-peg and maximize profits by tightening positions when on-peg.

 ### Volatile Strategies: